Wizkiller96/WizBot/docs/placeholders.md

 - `%ban.user.name%` - Name of the banned user
 - `%ban.user.discrim%` - Discriminator of the banned user
 - `%ban.reason%` - Reason for the ban, if provided
 - `%ban.duration%` - Duration of the ban in the form Days.Hours:Minutes (6.05:04)

-### Bot stats placeholders

-- `%servers%` - Server count bot has joined
-- `%users%` - Combined user count on servers the bot has joined

 ### Shard stats placeholders